Jack Stewart-Clark: Early life and education

-From 1953 to 1969, Stewart-Clark worked with the family firm of J. & P. Coats Ltd in Uruguay, Canada, Spain, Holland, Portugal and Pakistan.
-In 1969, he joined Philips, and he was Managing Director of Philips Electrical Ltd from 1970 to 1975, and of Pye Ltd. from 1975 to 1979.
-From 1979, he served as a non-executive director of several firms, including A.T.
+From 1953 to 1969 Stewart-Clark worked with the family firm J. & P. Coats Ltd. in Europe, Asia and South America.
+In 1969 he joined Philips and served as managing director of Philips Electrical Ltd. from 1970 to 1975.
+Afterwards, from 1975 to 1979, he was managing director of Pye Ltd., where Peter Thorneycroft, the Chairman of the Conservative Party, was the external chairman.
+After 1979 he held non-executive director roles with several firms, including A.T.
 Kearney and TSB Scotland.